 When a student's parents move out of the District, the student may continue to attend the District school during the current grading period without tuition charge.

 Students who move out of the District with more than a full grading period remaining in the year shall be required to transfer to a school in their new district of residence or pay tuition.

-Requests to remain in a District school must be on physical, psychological, or educational reasons.
+Requests to remain in a District school must be based\on a family hardship or a physical, psychological, or educational reasons.
 Family hardship may also be considered in allowing a student to continue the current school assignment.
+Approval to remain in the current school, for any reason, without paying tuition may only be granted for the remainder of the school year.
 The Superintendent shall be authorized to waive tuition for any of the above reasons.